Sukhoi Su-24: Russian encounters with NATO forces

 In late May 2015, a pair of Russian Su-24s made a low pass over the in the Black Sea.
 In April 2016, several Russian Su-24s flew within 30 metres of another American ship, the destroyer in the Baltic Sea.
 The incidents occurred over two days, with the planes making passes by the Donald Cook while it was in international waters.
 In November 2018, two armed Russian Su-24s flew low over the Belgian auxiliary ship Godetia.
-At the time of the incident, the Godetia was in use as the command ship of NATO's northern mine-sweeping fleet.
+At the time of the incident, the Godetia was in use as the command ship of NATO's northern mine-sweeping fleet, probably Standing NATO Mine Countermeasures Group 1.

 Saudi-led intervention in Yemen

 In March 2015, Sudanese President Omar al-Bashir committed Sudan to join the Saudi Arabian-led intervention in Yemen against the Houthis.
 The Sudanese military effort included the commitment of up to four recently acquired Sudanese Air Force Su-24s to the Saudi King Khalid Air Base where they were photographed.
 Sudanese Armed Forces did not specify the type of mission the Su-24s conducted.
 Integrating several Soviet-made combat jets with air forces using modern Western models (F-15s, F-16s, F/A-18s, Tornados, Typhoons) during an active military campaign would represent a historical first, requiring extensive communication integration or leaving the Soviet-made jets operating on a different mission plan.
 Air defense units, like Saudi MIM-104 Patriot batteries, would either need to stand down, taking the risk of not monitoring for incoming threats or some very specific orders to avoid shooting down friendlies.

 On 28 March 2015, during Operation Decisive Storm, Houthi forces claimed they shot down a Sudanese Air Force Su-24.
 Houthis published photos of an allegedly captured Sudanese pilot and metal parts claiming it as the aircraft wreckage.